AximoxAI/vivaran/README.md

 ## Contact

-For any inquiries or collaborations, please reach out to [Your Name/Team Email] or open an issue on this GitHub repository.
+For any inquiries or collaborations, please reach out to [mohit@aximox.com] or open an issue on this GitHub repository.

 -----